 And as if that wasn’t stunning enough, what happens next always blows my mind!
 As the current picks up, it begins to drag the icebergs into the ocean.

 I always watch this dance completely mesmerized, gazing out at the floating icebergs being carried out into the sea.

 Pro Tip: The best time to see the Jökulsárlón Glacier Lagoon at its finest is from May to October.
 During this period, more ice breaks off the glacier, creating a higher number of icebergs in the lagoon.
 As the year goes on, fewer icebergs can be seen as less ice breaks off the glacier.

 Don’t forget: Diamond Beach

-A short walk across the street brings you to a beach where some icebergs wash up on the black sand!
-This is another amazing sight, especially in the colder months when more of the ice chunks stay on shore.
+Just a quick stroll across the street, and you’ll find yourself on a beach where icebergs wash up onto the black sand.
+This is an incredible sight, particularly during the colder months when more ice chunks remain on the shore.